 As you have arrived on this page, you are likely interested to learn more about compostable nappies, and you may wonder what the best compostable nappies in Australia are?
-Good question and the answer is pretty straightforward as there is a limited choice.
+Good question, and the answer is pretty straightforward as there is a limited choice.

 Difference between Compostable and biodegradable nappies

-Good question, as the differences between the two eco nappies can become quite blurry.
-The real benefits and sustainable benefits of either are not always as transparent as one would wish for.
-But not to worry as we are on a mission to make things more transparent for you indeed.
+Good question, as the differences between the two eco nappies, can become quite blurry.
+The real and sustainable benefits of either are not always as transparent as one would wish for.
+But not to worry, as we are on a mission to make things more transparent for you.

-Ok let’s have a look at some facts…
+Ok, let’s have a look at some facts…

 Facts of Compostable nappies